 You can hack it as a digital nomad.
 Being a digital nomad doesn’t require you to be an entrepreneur.
 There are plenty of government and multinational organizations that need employees to travel (and travel extensively).
 There are also jobs with companies like Buffer that allow their staff to be located anywhere in the world.

 If you’re not the entrepreneurial type, you just need to find a remote job.
 Check out remote.co.
 They have a TON of interested full-time remote job options.

 Money is one of those things that’s easy.
 And I wasn’t born with a silver spoon in my mouth.
 I started my first job after college making just $20k annually.
 That’s not even enough to buy most cars now.

 I learned though that making money is easy, especially when you know how to pitch your experience!
 Learning how to spend that money efficiently and how to make it last is the hard part.

 If your dream is to become a digital nomad and see the world, great.
 You just need to start a side hustle to make some extra money.
 Figure out how much money you think you’ll need, double that number (or triple), and start saving.

 Not having enough money isn’t a good enough reason to abandon a dream.
 You can be a digital nomad without a TON of money but it’s so much more fun (and safer) to solve your money dilemmas before you set out on your digital nomad adventure.

 16. Health insurance is really important to you.

 It’s not just important to you.
 It’s important to just about everyone, especially for people who live in (or travel to) countries that don’t provide universal healthcare.

 Don’t let health insurance stop you from becoming a digital nomad.
-Check out..(examples of healthcare)
+Check out these 10 best international healthcare companies.